The Clear Edge

 • Lost $8K monthly revenue in the short term

-• But: Simplified pricing, freed 20 hours weekly, set precedent
+• But: simplified pricing, freed 20 hours weekly, set precedent

 The freed capacity let him close 2 new clients at $7K within 6 weeks.
 Net gain: $6K monthly plus better positioning.

-Alternative Path: If he’d negotiated individually:
+If he’d negotiated individually:

 • Kept 4 clients at $5K–$6.5K average ($23K monthly)